ibm-messaging/mq-gitops-samples/queue-manager-custom-metrics/README.md

 **Steps:**

 1. Install OpenShift Pipelines.
 Go to the OCP OperatorHub and install ‘Red Hat OpenShift Pipelines’, you can take the defaults for this example\.

-Tip seach for ‘pipeline’
+:bulb: **Tip: seach for ‘pipeline’**

-2. Create a namespace.
+3. Create a namespace.
 If you don’t have an existing project create a new one, we will be using ‘mq\-demo’ for this example\.
 When you login to the command line make sure you are using the right project as the YAML files do not specify a namespace\.

 To create,